About the Author

 My Genealogy Blog

-My research on my family lines goes back thirty years.
+My research on my family lines goes back nearly forty years.
 In putting it on this web page, I am hoping to connect with other family members and share information.
 I plan to continue adding information and sources on these and other lines.

 Maiden name of my mother, Catherine Eugenia Whitted.
 My Whitted Line goes back to Thomas Whitted Sr. in North Carolina in the 1750s.
 His grandson, Jonathan, moved his family to Indiana in the 1830s; his son, Elbridge, moved to Florida in the 1880s.